joonkyung-kim/joonkyung-kim.github.io/_pages/about.md

 I am a Ph.D. student in Computer Science and Engineering at Texas A&M University, advised by Prof. [Yiwei Lyu](https://www.cs.cmu.edu/~yiweilyu/).
 I earned my M.S. in Electronic Engineering from Sogang University, where I worked in the [AI Robotics Lab](https://airobotics.sogang.ac.kr/) under Prof. [Changjoo Nam](https://sites.google.com/site/changjoonam/).
 From Aug.
 2024 to Feb.
 2025, I was a Visiting Scholar at Carnegie Mellon University.

+My research centers on decentralized multi-robot and multi-agent systems, particularly on risk-aware and uncertainty-aware safe control for heterogeneous agents.
+I aim to develop principled approaches for ensuring safety, robustness, and reliable decision making in interactive and dynamic environments.

-My previous research focused on decentralized multi-robot navigation using onboard sensors (e.g., 2D LiDAR, monocular cameras), with an emphasis on safety and conflict resolution.
-Recently, I have developed a strong interest in multi-agent control under uncertainty, with a focus on probabilistic, risk-aware decision making.
+Previously, my work focused on decentralized navigation using onboard perception modalities (e.g., 2D LiDAR, monocular cameras), addressing safety and conflict resolution in multi-robot settings.

 <!-- My long-term goal is to ensure safety and enable collaboration among multiple agents, facilitating their integration into complex, human-centered environments. -->